geekygirlsarah/personal-readme/README.md

 ## **Skills**

 I consider myself a generalist and a polyglot.
 I've used a LOT of things over the years.
 I don't feel I'm necessarily an expert on any one thing, but because I've used so many things enough to get a basic understanding, I can usually hit the ground running quickly with about anything (a skill in and of itself).
+So I'm more an expert at getting things done more than an expert at any particular one technology!
 I gravitate towards interesting and challenging projects over reusing technical skills I already know.
 I also don't have a favorite language and prefer the right language for the task at hand.

 A pretty good list (that may not be complete):

 - Languages (used in production): Python, JavaScript, PHP, C++, C#, Java, Scala, SQL, Ruby, HTML, CSS
-- Languages (experimented with or just old): Haskell, Rust, Visual Basic
+- Languages (experimented with or just old): Haskell, Rust, Visual Basic (old and .Net)
-- Frameworks: Django, jQuery, Node.js, Express, Symfony, ExtJS, Android, Twilio, Ruby on Rails, Jekyll
+- Frameworks: Django, jQuery, Node.js, Express, Symfony, ExtJS, Android, Twilio, Ruby on Rails, Jekyll (and probably more I've forgotten)
 - Cloud/CI/CD: Heroku, Travis CI, AWS, Azure, Terraform, AppVeyor
 - Databases: SQL Server, PostgreSQL, MySQL, Redis, SQLite, MongoDB/NoSQL
 - Version Control: Git, GitHub, GitLab, Subversion (SVN), Team Foundation Server